aseveritt/scBAMpler/README.md

 <img src='https://github.com/aseveritt/scBAMpler/blob/main/docs/scBAMpler.png' style="max-width: 100%; height: auto;">
 </p>

-scBAMpler was developed to alter one aspect of a scATAC-seq dataset’s at a time: read count, cell count, and fraction of reads in peaks (FRiP) while preserving the original cell attributes.
+scBAMpler was developed to alter one aspect of a scATAC-seq dataset at a time: read count, cell count, and fraction of reads in peaks (FRiP) while preserving the original cell attributes.
 An extension was further developed which, using multiple cell types, will alter the cell-to-cell homogeneity of a population.
 For details, please see:

 [Comparative evaluation of genomic footprinting algorithms for predicting transcription factor binding sites in single-cell data.](TBD)